Consumers Credit Union Review

 The account is designed to help kids safely learn good financial habits and has no monthly fee.

-The account comes with a debit card, free electronic statements, and $25 per month in ATM fee rebates.
+The account comes with a debit card, free electronic statements, and $25 monthly ATM fee rebates.

-A parent or guardian is required to be a joint account holder, and you can feel good about keeping spending in check with a $310 daily limit
+A parent or guardian must be a joint account holder, and you can feel good about keeping spending in check with a $310 daily limit.

-There are no overdrafts allowed, and your teen can apply for a CCU Visa credit card with your approval.
+No overdrafts are allowed, and your teen can apply for a CCU Visa credit card with your approval.

 Consumers Credit Union Savings Accounts